mvanwinkleias/blog_posts/2023-02-21-convert_NIST_doc_to_readable_thing/notes.md

 > I'd like to think my software development practices are secure,
 > and I was interested in reconciling them with the SSDF.

-### Small Places (About Me, continued)

-* I work at a relatively small place.
-* I've worked at big places.
+* I work at a relatively small place and I've worked at big places.
-* I've seen how things scale.
-* I've seen things do not scale.
+* I've seen how things scale and not scale.
 * I like applying techniques and processes that help get things done.

 * I know that resources are always going to be constrained.
 * I want people to beneficially level up.

+## Disclaimer

+* This presentation is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 ## From the Ground Up...

+> Dedicate 5 minutes to list specific / actionable tools / skills

+[//]: # (Everything should have a link or something to search for, but preferably a link)

+> All of this advice relates to the SSDF.

 If you're just starting out, here's what I would focus on.

 All of these tidbits of information end up relating to the SSDF (Secure Software Development Framework).

-> I realize that my audience will contain inexperienced people at small
-> places.
-So, in this talk I'll include a brief, but (hopefully)
-> informative rant on what I'd start looking at, instead of diving
+### Projects in Revision Control

-> right in to a framework.
+> I had to stop myself from turning this into a git tutorial.
->
-> All of this advice relates to the SSDF.

-### Repos
+> The ability to effectively use revision control is paramount.

 Learn basic git interaction.
 You don't need to be a wizzard.

+> Single biggest hurdle to your advancement as a programmer is revision control
 > Learn basic git interaction.
 It's ubiquitous now.
 You should be able to
 > clone, add, commit, push, pull, tag.
 > You don't need to be a wizzard.

-#### Don't commit credentials / sensitive information

-Learn how to refer to credentials that are located outside of the source repository.

 #### Put your code in a repo

-* Can be hosted locally (work...)
 * Can be hosted on a forge (gitlab, github)
+* Can be hosted locally

 > Put your code in a repo.
 > If you don't know how to do this locally then...